chromice/ae/documentation/index.md

 > **Opinion:** A web application is a bunch of scripts thrown together to concatenate an HTTP string in response to another HTTP string.

-In other words, æ is designed to be as simple as possible, but not simpler.
-It will not let you forget that most of the back-end programming you do is a glorified string manipulation, but it will remove the most cumbersome aspects of it.
+In other words, æ will not let you forget that most of the back-end programming is a glorified string manipulation, but it will alleviate the most cumbersome aspects of it.

 In more practical terms, if you are putting together a site with a bunch of forms that save data to a database, æ comes with everything you need.